Hybrid Quantum-Classical Convolutional Neural Networks: Introduction

 Inspired by CNN, we propose a hybrid quantum-classical Convolutional Neural Network ($\QCCNN$).
-We note that recently, a pure quantum analogy of CNN, named QCNN, was proposed to solve certain quantum many-body problems~\cite{cong2019quantum}.
+We note that recently, a pure quantum analogy of CNN, named QCNN, was proposed to solve certain quantum many-body problems~\cite{CongLukin2019}.
 Similar to other QML algorithms, QCNN uses as many qubits as the size of the input, which makes it unlikely to be implemented on current quantum computers to solve real world problems.
 The central idea of $\QCCNN$ is to implement the feature map in the convolutional layer with a parametric quantum circuit, and correspondingly, the output of this feature map is a correlational measurement on the output quantum state of the parametric quantum circuit.
 In the following, we refer to this new structure as a quantum convolutional layer.
-As a result, the number of qubits required by this approach is only related to the window size of the feature map, which often ranges from $3\times 3$ to $9\times 9$ and is well within reach for current quantum computers.
+As a result, the number of qubits required by this approach is only related to the window size of the feature map, which often ranges from $3\times 3$ to $9\times 9$ and is well within the capability of current quantum computers.
 Moreover, since the output of our quantum convolutional layer is a classical array, it is straightforward to adapt the multi-layer structure as in CNN.
 Therefore, our $\QCCNN$ could utilize all the features of classical CNN, and at the same time, it is able to utilize the power of current NISQ computers.
+In addition, we propose a framework to automatically compute the gradients of arbitrary hybrid quantum-classical loss functions using a hybrid quantum-classical computer.
+To demonstrate the representative power of our $\QCCNN$, we apply it for classifying the synthetic Tetris dataset and compare its learning accuracy to classical CNN with the same architecture.

+The paper is organized as follows.
+In Sec.~\ref{sec:arch}, we introduce our hybrid quantum-classical Convolutional Neural Network architecture.
+In Sec.~\ref{sec:ad}, we show a framework which can be used to automatically compute the exact gradients of any hybrid quantum-classical neural networks.
+In Sec.\ref{sec:results}, we demonstrate our method with the Tetris dataset and show that it can reach a higher accuracy compared to classical CNN.
+Finally we conclude in Sec.~\ref{sec:summary}.